CymatiCorp/CyKit/README.md

 This loads scripts to the remotes.
 Alternatives ALT+R and load manually. then in "Status Window" type.

-emotClient connects to the socket server and breaks large packets into smaller ones. emotSignal receives the smaller packets and handles displaying results.
+CyClient.mrc - Connects to the socket server and breaks large packets into smaller ones.
+CySignal.mrc - Receives the smaller packets and handles displaying EEG results.

      /Cy